Illinois Court Records

 - Deterioration in the health of the petitioner

-- An unsustainable increase in child's needs
+- An unsustainable increase in the child's needs

 - Special needs of the child

-- Unemployment or involuntary decrease in income
+- Unemployment or an involuntary decrease in income

 - A self-imposed or voluntary decrease in income (the petitioner must demonstrate that this was done in good faith)